 Can You Use Amla Powder for Hair Health?

+Amla powder is made from the part fruit of the Indian gooseberry.
+It’s been used in Ayurvedic medicine for centuries to treat everything from diarrhea to jaundice.
+The powder has demonstrated anti-inflammatory effects, leading some people to chalk it up as the next big thing in beauty.
 But can using Amla really lead to a healthier scalp and luscious locks?
 Here’s what the research says, how to make your own hair mask, and more.

 How is it supposed to benefit your hair?